 - Provide practical tools for developers in order to improve software quality.

-If you are interested in collaborating with me, have a look at my list of research topics open to collaborations.
+If you are interested in collaborating with me, have a look at my list of research topics.
+I’m always open to research collaborations.

 Out of work, I enjoy spending time with my family, reading

-physical books, and running through the Stockholm’s beautiful parks.
+physical books, and jogging across the Stockholm’s beautiful parks (see my result at Midnattsloppet 2022).

 My very dark blue is

-My physical workplace is at the KTH campus:
+My physical workplace is currently at the KTH campus: